simi1505/SG13G2_ASIC-Design-Template/README.md

 **Figure 1**: Overview of the script structure in the template GitHub repository.

-I have also made a short video on how to use this repo: https://www.youtube.com/watch?v=UrUOg9s7gsM
+I have also made a short video on how to use this repo: https://www.youtube.com/watch?v=UrUOg9s7gsM (Note that the scripts have been updated since then.
+However, the basic functionalities are the same.)

 If you want to use other OpenROAD-compatible PDKs, just add the corresponding files to the `orfs/flow/platforms` folder.
 These files can be found at https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts.